 What follows is a very brief outline of the history of Palestine which begins with the arrival of early humans in the Stone Age and ends in modern times.
-It will be used to ‘inspire’ scenes for panels of the Palestinian History Tapestry.
+It has been used to ‘inspire’ scenes for panels of the Palestinian History Tapestry.

 The Project is indebted to Dr Mahmoud Hawari, Director General of the Palestinian Museum in Birzeit, and to Dr Ghada Karmi, our Patron, for drawing up this chronology.